primer/css/docs/content/components/select-menu.md

 ## Selected state

-Add a `.SelectMenu-icon .octicon-check` icon and it will show up when `aria-checked="true"` is set.
+If the `SelectMenu` should show a check icon for selected items, use the `SelectMenu-icon SelectMenu-icon--check` classes.
+It will make the check icon show when `aria-checked="true"` is set.

 ```html live
 <details class="details-reset details-overlay" open>